David-Worboys/Black-DVD-Archiver/DEVNOTES.md

 **Note:** the folder paths might need updating to work in other dev environments

+## QTPYGUI
+The QTPYGUI package (https://github.com/David-Worboys/QTPYGUI) is used to generate the user interface layer.

 ## Tool Apps
 To perform a range of tasks in preparing a DVD the following open source software is used (refer to the links as a